ni/nimi-python/docs/niscope/class.rst

         Specifies the lowest voltage value included in the multiple-acquisition voltage histogram.
 The units are always volts.
         Default: -10.0 V

+        .. tip:: This property can be set/get on specific channels within your :py:class:`niscope.Session` instance.
+            Use Python index notation on the repeated capabilities container channels to specify a subset.

+            Example: :py:attr:`my_session.channels[ ... ].meas_voltage_histogram_low_volts`

+            To set/get on all channels, you can call the property directly on the :py:class:`niscope.Session`.

+            Example: :py:attr:`my_session.meas_voltage_histogram_low_volts`

         The following table lists the characteristics of this property.

             +-----------------------+------------+